Kylegoslin/moodle-block_cmanager/cmanager/README.txt

 Once you have done this, a short script will run setting up cmanager's environment variables.
 This script will notify you when it is finished.

-..
-And you are ready!
+.. and you are ready!

 For detailed install documentation, please take a look at the documentation in the "Documentation" folder.